Applications and Forms:

 Hopefully this will provide enough information to help turn those reasons for not taking the California Certified Legal Secretary exam into reasons to take the exam.

-Certification is achieved by passing a comprehensive examination including legal procedures, legal terminology, performance skills, reasoning and ethics, law office administration, communications, and bookkeeping.
+Certification is achieved by passing a comprehensive examination including legal procedures, legal terminology, performance skills, reasoning and ethics, law office administration and communications.

 CCLS Test Application